Racing Car Technology Online Training in How to Bump Steer Your Race Car:

 You can measure bump steer accurately, using only a single point laser you can buy from the hardware store.

 The laser is pointed at a mirror fixed to the hub, with the laser beam reflected back to a target.
-The laser point moving horizontally on the target shows toe change, as you jack the suspension up and down.
+The laser point moving on the target shows toe change very accurately.

 The old way of checking bump steer is no more.
 No more clunky bump steer gauge.
 (See "Longacre Bump Steer Gauge demo" on YouTube.)